-When you think of “Failure to Launch” you may remember the 2006 romantic comedy about desperate parents who hire a glamorous woman to pry their son out of his too-comfy life at home.
+When you think of “Failure to Launch” you may remember the old rom-com about desperate parents who hire a glamorous woman to pry their son out of his too-comfy life at home.
 For typically developing young adults, this story usually has a happy ending.

 The reality facing many parents of young adults with autism spectrum disorder (ASD) is quite different.
 A series of reports recently published by the AJ Drexel Autism Institute Life Course Outcomes Program indicated that about one-third of high school graduates with ASD attend college, less than 20% of adults with ASD live independently, and less than 60% have a job.
 Often parents realize that it’s a family affair—that everyone needs to change in order for a son or daughter to achieve greater independence.
 Here are a few steps to consider.

 As parents, we experience a powerful, neurobiologically rooted instinct to protect our offspring.
 Since this ensures the survival of our species, it’s no wonder that it has hung around a long time.
 This drive is even more powerful when a child is vulnerable.
 The first step toward change is recognizing this natural reaction and allowing oneself to calmly accept both halves of the equation: “I do need to protect my child from danger AND I need to give him some survival tools so that he needs me less.”

 Are you stuck?
 Young adults and their parents often find themselves in an elaborately rationalized dance of dependence.
 Let’s take a look at the A-B-C analysis, used by behaviorists: